ssayle/plant-humanities/Cryptomeria/README.md

 [^29]: D. Tajima.
 [^30]: John Knight.
 [^31]: Yoshiya Iwai.
-[^32]: I. Takeuchi, “The growth of diameters and stand stem volumes in old man-made Sugi (Cryptomeria japonica) stands," *Journal  of the Japanese Forest Society* 87 (2005): 394–401;
+[^32]: I. Takeuchi, "The growth of diameters and stand stem volumes in old man-made Sugi (Cryptomeria japonica) stands," *Journal  of the Japanese Forest Society* 87 (2005): 394–401;
-[^33]: Yashiro et al.”Biometric-based estimation of net ecosystem production in a mature Japanese cedar (Cryptomeria japonica) plantation beneath a flux tower,” *Journal of Plant Restoration* 123 no. 4 (2010):463–472.
+[^33]: Yashiro et al."Biometric-based estimation of net ecosystem production in a mature Japanese cedar (Cryptomeria japonica) plantation beneath a flux tower," *Journal of Plant Restoration* 123 no. 4 (2010):463–472.
 [^34]: W.R.
-Lin et al., “The impacts of thinning on the fruiting of saprophytic fungi in Cryptomeria japonica plantations in central Taiwan," *Forest Ecology and Management* 17 (2014).
+Lin et al., "The impacts of thinning on the fruiting of saprophytic fungi in Cryptomeria japonica plantations in central Taiwan," *Forest Ecology and Management* 17 (2014).
 [^35]: R.L.
 Tate, *Soil Microbiology* (New York: John Wiley and Sons, 1995).
 [^36]: Igarashi and Masaki.
-“Species diversity of woody recruits within Japanese cedar (Cryptomeria japonica) plantations established on grasslands: the effects of site conditions and landscape,” *Journal of Forest Research* 3 (2018): 156–165.
+"Species diversity of woody recruits within Japanese cedar (Cryptomeria japonica) plantations established on grasslands: the effects of site conditions and landscape," *Journal of Forest Research* 3 (2018): 156–165.
-[^37]: Enoki et al., “Aboveground productivity of an unsuccessful 140 year old Cryptomeria japonica plantation in northern Kyushu, Japan,” *Journal for Reforestation* 16 (2011): 268–274.
+[^37]: Enoki et al., "Aboveground productivity of an unsuccessful 140 year old Cryptomeria japonica plantation in northern Kyushu, Japan," *Journal for Reforestation* 16 (2011): 268–274.
-[^38]: Shiho Satsuka, “The Satoyama Movement: Envisioning Multispecies Commons in Postindustrial Japan,” *RCC Perspectives* no. 3 (2014): 87–94. http://www.jstor.org/stable/26241255.
+[^38]: Shiho Satsuka, "The Satoyama Movement: Envisioning Multispecies Commons in Postindustrial Japan," *RCC Perspectives* no. 3 (2014): 87–94. http://www.jstor.org/stable/26241255.
-[^39]: X. Gong et al., “Size distribution of allergenic Cry j 2 released from airborne Cryptomeria japonica pollen grains during the pollen scattering seasons,” *Aerobiologia* 33 (2017):59–69.
+[^39]: X. Gong et al., "Size distribution of allergenic Cry j 2 released from airborne Cryptomeria japonica pollen grains during the pollen scattering seasons," *Aerobiologia* 33 (2017):59–69.
 [^40]: Japan Forestry Agency, Annual Report.